A direct response to circus artists’ questions about training during pregnancy.

 Without continued deep core (TrA, pelvic floor, multifidus and diaphragm) and glute training, your peripheral muscles, such as your hamstrings and hip flexors, may start to feel tighter during pregnancy.
 When muscles sense excessive boney movement (such as around your pelvis) they retract up like a rubber band.
 They are trying to hold shit together as a protective mechanism.
 So, in order to continue to gain mobility you need to provide deep muscular engagement first and change your focus to active mobility.
 Common muscles that may seem “tight” during pregnancy are the lats, pecs, hip flexors and hip external rotators, due to the normal biomechanical changes of pregnancy.

-First, practice pre-contraction of the deep core to meet the needs of the movement.
+Practice pre-contraction of the deep core to meet the needs of the movement.

-Second, stretch only to the tension of your deep core engagement allows.
+Stretch only to the tension of your deep core engagement allows.
 When you lose engagement you are resting on your ligaments.

-Third, switch your training priorities to active mobility and deep core coordination and endurance.
+Switch your training priorities to active mobility and deep core coordination and endurance.

-Fourth, THIS is not forever!
+THIS is not forever!
 Although it may feel like it.
 Respect that the amount of time hormonal changes endure postpartum is different for each person from four months after stopping breastfeeding, to a year postpartum.
 Care and intention now will make a difference long-term.

 I’ve over simplified the systems of our static and dynamic stabilizers into three layers and how they change during pregnancy, so you can better understand what you are feeling and how mobility work may need to change.

-1. Skeleton – more mobile due to hormonal ligamentous changes.
+More mobile due to hormonal ligamentous changes.

-3. Peripheral muscles – may be feeling tighter due to continued protective neuromuscular activation
+May be feeling tighter due to continued protective neuromuscular activation

 So, if you are going to go into a deep hip extension stretch, see how far you can go while keeping your TrA engaged.
 Or if you are going to work on pancake splits, see how far you can go while keeping your pelvic floor engaged.
 It may not be as far as you want, but you can be assured you are stretching your peripheral muscles and not straining the joints of your pelvis that are just trying to do their job by helping you grow a human!